Violent nonlinear collapse in the interior of charged hairy black holes: Introduction

 In contrast to the bounds obtained in past regions, that were inspired from \cite{Moi} (in the context where the Cauchy horizon is stable), the region $\mathcal{C}$ has a new behavior.
 A nonlinear bifurcation occurs, driving the dynamical system \textit{away} from Reissner--Nordstr\"{o}m-(dS/AdS) and towards a Kasner metric (Section~\ref{Kasner.intro.section}).
 The key ingredient is an estimate on the null lapse $\Omega^2$ (see \eqref{Lapse}) which ultimately makes the spacetime volume of $\mathcal{C}$ much smaller than expected (see heuristics in Section~\ref{violent.section}): we prove that $\Omega^2$ tends to $0$ as a large $r$ power.
 Specifically, for all $s \in \mathcal{C}$:

 By \eqref{C1.intro}, we can schematically neglect the terms proportional to $\Omega^2$ in the EMKG system of ODEs (Section~\ref{ODEsection}): The three above equations are of course mere heuristics we give to explain the proof: for details, see Section~\ref{crushing.section}.
 Once these heuristics have been made rigorous, they show that \eqref{dotr.intro} and \eqref{LB4.intro} are \textit{still valid} in $\mathcal{C}$.
-To prove \eqref{C1.intro} (which is as of now just a bootstrap assumption), we plug \eqref{dotr.intro} and \eqref{LB4.intro} into \eqref{Om} and integrate: schematically Now that we have explained the main elements behind the estimates, we make important qualitative comments: \begin{enumerate} \item $\mathcal{C}$ is the only region where $r$ is not bounded away from zero.
-While the $r$-dependency of \eqref{dotr.intro} and \eqref{LB4.intro} was inconsequential in $\mathcal{LB}$, it becomes crucial in $\mathcal{C}$, as it dictates the behavior of all the other quantities as $r\rightarrow 0$. \item $\dot{\phi}$ and $\dot{r}$ blow-up with the same $r$ power as on Schwarzschild at $r=0$, but the pre-factor is different, which impacts dramatically the dynamics, and is responsible for \textit{violent nonlinear collapse} (see Section~\ref{violent.section}).
+To prove \eqref{C1.intro} (which is as of now just a bootstrap assumption), we plug \eqref{dotr.intro} and \eqref{LB4.intro} into \eqref{Om} and integrate: the following schematic computation undoubtedly embodies the most important nonlinear aspects of the dynamics.
+Now that we have explained the main elements behind the estimates, we make important qualitative comments: \begin{enumerate} \item $\mathcal{C}$ is the only region where $r$ is not bounded away from zero.
+While the $r$-dependence of \eqref{dotr.intro} and \eqref{LB4.intro} was inconsequential in $\mathcal{LB}$, it becomes crucial in $\mathcal{C}$, as it dictates the behavior of all the other quantities as $r\rightarrow 0$. \item $\dot{\phi}$ and $\dot{r}$ blow-up with the same $r$ power as on Schwarzschild at $r=0$, but the pre-factor is different, which impacts dramatically the dynamics, and is responsible for \textit{violent nonlinear collapse} (see Section~\ref{violent.section}).

-\item The drastic difference between \eqref{dotr.intro} and \eqref{LB4.intro} and their Schwarzschild analogue can be interpreted as a consequence of the almost stability of the Reissner--Nordstr\"{o}m-(dS/AdS) Cauchy horizon and its associated blue-shift effect, which provides ``non-typical'' initial data on $\{s= \Delta_{\mathcal{C}}\cdot \ep^{-1}\}$ the past boundary of $\mathcal{C}$.
+\item The drastic difference between \eqref{dotr.intro} and \eqref{LB4.intro} and their Schwarzschild analogue can be interpreted as a consequence of the almost stability of the Reissner--Nordstr\"{o}m-(dS/AdS) Cauchy horizon and its associated blue-shift effect, which provides ``non-typical'' initial data on $\{s= 4\s \}$ the past boundary of $\mathcal{C}$.

 \item The dynamics are governed by the nonlinearity $-2|\frac{d\phi}{ds}|^2$ in the Gauss equation \eqref{Om}.
 This term is responsible for a monotonicity-driven collapse, which is reminiscent of the stable blow-up dynamics near Kasner in \cite{FournoRodSpeck}.